Neera (film): Plot

-The film opens with mega(zenith) writing to his penpal, a girl named "Neera".
-Though they haven't seen each other, they develop a strong bond through their letters.
-Both feel they love each other despite not expressing it.
-Meanwhile Mega gets involved in university politics,(even though he is now an alumini) which causes him to loose his job.
-And he has to run away from the eyes of current politicians and police.
-He has a friend Rashimi(kasuni kavindi) who helps him through his university life, and his job.
-It's shown that she loves mega too, but he's not interested in her.
-She helps mega flee.
+The film opens with Mega (Zenith) writing to his pen pal, a girl named Neera.
+Though they have never seen each other, they develop a strong bond through their letters.
+Both feel they love each other despite never expressing it directly.
+Meanwhile, Mega gets involved in university politics even though he is now an alumnus, which causes him to lose his job, and he has to run away from the authorities and current politicians.
+He has a friend, Rashimi (Kasuni Kavindi), who helps him throughout his university life and career.
+It is shown that she loves Mega too, but he is not interested in her.
+She helps Mega flee.

-Film then shifts to 5 years later, where Mega is now a creative director at an advertising firm.
-He meets and falls in love with Praneethi(shanudrie) who is a famous dancer.
-She too is smitten by him.
-They get married and have a happy life.
-Praneethi gets pregnant with twins and they look forward to parenthood.
-But unfortunately she has a miscarriage.
-This leads to a fallout between the two,as mega seemingly puts the blame on Praneethi saying her dancing led to the miscarriage.
-But with the help of Mega's mother(kaushalya Fernando) they patch up thing.
+The film then shifts to five years later, where Mega is now a creative director at an advertising firm.
+He meets and falls in love with Praneethi (Shanudrie), a famous dancer.
+She is smitten by him as well.
+They get married and live a happy life.
+Praneethi becomes pregnant with twins, and they look forward to parenthood.
+However, she unfortunately has a miscarriage.
+This leads to a fallout between the two, as Mega seemingly blames Praneethi, saying her dancing caused the miscarriage.
+With the help of Mega’s mother (Kaushalya Fernando), they eventually patch things up.

-At this junction unexpectedly Rashmi re enters their lives.
-She too is happily married now, yet deep down her she still loves mega and feels jealous of Praneethi.
-Praneethi too feels suspicious of Rashmi.
-Rashmi reminds mega about his old love for his pen pal neera, and hands him the letters he's asked her to safekeep, while he was in hiding.
-This leads mega into rethinking his love for neera, while ignoring Praneethi.
-Unable to take Mega's change, Praneethi leaves the house and restarts dancing again.
-One day mega shows up and asks her to sign divorce papers, for which Praneethi reluctantly agrees.
-That night, while cleaning memories of Praneethi, mega finds an unposted letter inside one of praneeithi's books.
-Which is for poorna(Mega's pen name)where Neera exposes her identity to him.
+At this point, Rashmi unexpectedly re-enters their lives.
+She is now happily married, yet deep down she still loves Mega and feels jealous of Praneethi.
+Praneethi becomes suspicious of Rashmi.
+Rashmi reminds Mega of his old love for his pen pal Neera and hands him the letters he had asked her to safekeep while he was in hiding.
+This causes Mega to rethink his love for Neera, leading him to ignore Praneethi.

+Unable to bear Mega’s change in behavior, Praneethi leaves the house and begins dancing again.
+One day, Mega shows up and asks her to sign divorce papers, which Praneethi reluctantly agrees to.
+That night, while putting away memories of Praneethi, Mega finds an unposted letter inside one of her books addressed to Poorna, Mega’s pen name, in which Neera reveals her identity to him.
 This shocks him, as he never imagined Praneethi to be Neera.
-Next day he pleads with Praneethi for a second chance but she declines.
-She says she values her peace and self dignity, rather than a man who was in a fantasy.
-She says when she married him, she let go of poorna, and stayed true to her husband but he didn't.

-Movie ends Suggesting that Praneethi moved on with her life, while mega was stuck there.
+The next day, he pleads with Praneethi for a second chance, but she declines.
+She says she values her peace and self-dignity more than a man who lived in a fantasy.
+She explains that when she married him, she let go of Poorna and stayed true to her husband, but he did not.
+The movie ends suggesting that Praneethi moves on with her life, while Mega remains stuck in the past.